Health Equity High School Summit 2020

-Thank you for attending the 2018 Health Equity High School Summit.
-The summit intended to create a space where high school students could learn about health equity and motivate a call to action for those at a young age to realize the urgency of eliminating health inequities.
-At the first ever Health Equity High School Summit, students, staff, and faculty at the University of Michigan had the opportunity to witness high school students address the effects of systemic injustice towards the health of marginalized communities and teach them the power of public health.
+The Health Equity High School Summit intends to create a space where high school students could learn about health equity and motivate a call to action for those at a young age to realize the urgency of eliminating health inequities.
+Last year at the second ever Health Equity High School Summit, students, staff, and faculty at the University of Michigan had the opportunity to witness 97 high school students address the effects of systemic injustice towards the health of marginalized communities and teach them the power of public health.

-Wm Jahmal Miller led an engaging keynote address, incorporating the high school students and volunteers into the discussion.
-Miller laid down the foundation for the Summit by defining social determinants of health and illustrating the ecological model.
-He emphasized that public health is about "the systems, institutions, and structures that influence outcomes of people's lives."
-Further, Miller stated that "the more downstream we go [with an issue], the costlier it is to address."
-Stressing the extreme relevance of public health in our society today, Miller invited the students to draw from their personal experiences in their communities that relate to health.
+State Representative Abdullah Hammoud led an engaging keynote address, incorporating the high school students and volunteers into the discussion.
+Hammoud laid down the foundation for the Summit by defining social determinants of health and illustrating the difference between equity and equality.
+He emphasized that our personal circumstances and the environments we live in have a tremendous impact on our health.
+Furthermore, stressing the extreme relevance of public health in our society today, Hammoud invited the students to draw from their personal experiences in their communities that relate to health as well as incorporating his own narrative into the discussion.
 This activity ignited passion among the high school students to create change in their communities and in society as a whole.
-Responding to the energy of the high school students, Miller shifted the conversation to speak about how we go about making change.
-He called for a health equity lens in which the students can use their "energy to proactively and preemptively address health inequities."
-Miller wrapped up his talk by insisting that public health is about the "decisions you make, actions you take, lives you influence."
-Miller's keynote address set the tone for the day leaving a lasting impression on the high school students, University of Michigan students, and other attendees.
+Responding to the energy of the high school students, Hammoud shifted the conversation to speak about how we go about making change, especially at the policy level.
+He called for a health equity lens in which the students can use their energy to become civically active, such as calling and writing letters to legislators like himself.
+Hammoud's keynote address set the tone for the day leaving a lasting impression on the high school students, University of Michigan students, and other attendees.

 The educational, interactive workshops offered a brief introduction to a more specific health disparity topic following the keynote.
 Topics included:

-Here are some illustrative quotes from the high school students that summarize the Summit's impact:
+Below are some illustrative quotes from past high school attendees summarizing the

 - "I learned how health equity is different from health equality."